kornelski/cargo-deb/README.md

 Cross-compiled archives are saved in `target/<target triple>/debian/*.deb`.
 The actual archive path is printed on success.

-This option works well for crates that either have no library dependencies or don't want to target an older release.
-To cross-compile with support for a release older than the host's, consider using a container or a VM.
+Note that you can't use cross-compilation to build for an older verison of Debian.
+If you need to support Debian releases older than the host, consider using a container or a VM, or make a completely static binary for MUSL instead.

-In `.cargo/config` you can add `[target.<target triple>] strip = { path = "…" } objcopy = { path = "…" }` to specify a path to the architecture-specific `strip` and `objcopy` commands, or use `--no-strip`.

 ### Separate debug info